RyanClementsHax/jwt-in-cookie-dotnet-example/README.md

 # JWT in cookie example

 This is designed to showcase a proof of concept of using a jwt in a cookie for authn and authz with a aspnet core backend.
+This is based on [dotnet-labs/JwtAuthDemo](https://github.com/dotnet-labs/JwtAuthDemo).

 ## Medium Articles